 Here are three of the most common audience engagement mistakes to avoid.

 Mistake #1: Focusing on Just One Communication Channel

 If you don’t spread out your communications across multiple channels, you’re missing a huge opportunity to fully engage with all generations attending your event.

-It’s no secret that millennials are digital natives.
+It’s no secret that Gen Z are digital natives.
 They grew up surrounded by electronic communication, so email, apps and other tech-focused platforms are an obvious fit.
 But while digital communication is what they’re used to, a one-track approach can leave your messaging lost in that clutter.

-When it comes to what motivates your audience to participate in your trip, the millennial and baby boomer generations can be polar opposites.
+When it comes to what motivates your audience to participate in your trip, the Gen Z or millennial to baby boomer generations can be polar opposites.
 What motivates one generation may not motivate another:

 Just as you wouldn’t focus on one communication channel, focusing on only one motivator is a missed opportunity for audience engagement.